United Bancorp, Inc. (Martins Ferry, OH) Shares Near 52-Week High - Market Mover

 Per Group Comparative Performance

-- The company's stock price performance over the past 12 months beats the peer average by 4.2%
+- The company's stock price performance over the past 12 months lags the peer average by -6.4%

 This story was produced by the Kwhen Automated News Generator.
 For more articles like this, please visit us at finance.kwhen.com.
 Write to editors@kwhen.com. © 2020 Kwhen Inc.